mafifafm/pxt-microbit/docs/projects/micro-chat.md

 ![Two @boardname@ connected via radio](/static/mb/projects/a9-radio.png)

-Use the micro:bit 📻 radio to send and receive 💬 messages between micro:bits!
+Use the Ragga 📻 radio to send and receive 💬 messages between micro:bits!

 ## {Step 1}